CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 pfc.my_pfc_ports2.port_set = swp1
 ```

-Restart `switchd` with the `sudo systemctl restart switchd.service` command.
+Reload `switchd` with the `sudo systemctl reload switchd.service` command.

-{{%notice warning%}}
-Restarting the `switchd` service causes all network ports to reset in addition to resetting the switch hardware configuration.
-{{%/notice%}}

 The following example applies a PFC profile called `my_pfc_ports2` for egress queue 0 on swp1.
-The commands also disable PFC frame receive, and set the xoff-size to 1500, the xon-size to 1000, the headroom to 2000, and the cable length to 10:
+The commands also disable PFC frame receive, and set the xoff-size to 1500 bytes, the xon-size to 1000 bytes, the headroom to 2000 bytes, and the cable length to 10 meters:

 ```
 pfc.port_group_list = [my_pfc_ports2]